jnewton3edinburgh/ParkLifeToolkit/README.md

 * .env

-This is the environmentfile that points the chatbot at the database it should use.
-This points to a file named 'botpressDatabase.db', which is the previously mentioned file.
+This is the environment file that points the chatbot at the database it should use.
+This points to a file named `botpressDatabase.db`, which is the previously mentioned file.

 * getCSV.sql

 This is an sqlite script to extract a list of questions and answers in CSV format from the database.

 * ParklifeChatbot.tgz